fCOI: Frequently Asked Questions

 How do I report a change in circumstances since my last disclosure?

-Project Personnel are required to submit an updated disclosure within 30 days of any material changes to their circumstances that affect existing disclosures.
+Investigators are required to submit an updated disclosure within 30 days of any material changes to their circumstances that affect existing disclosures.
 To submit an update to an existing disclosure, please update your Disclosure Profile in LIRA and contact the office of Research Integrity at incoi@lehigh.edu.
 See LIRA Disclosure Process and Resources.

 Do I have to disclose reimbursed or sponsored travel?

-If you are Project Personnel on a PHS funded award, you must disclose any reimbursed or sponsored travel (i.e. paid on your behalf), related to your Lehigh University responsibilities for the preceding twelve months.
+If you are an Investigator on a PHS funded award, you must disclose any reimbursed or sponsored travel (i.e. paid on your behalf), related to your Lehigh University responsibilities for the preceding twelve months.
 This must be disclosed no later than the time of application for a PHS sponsored program.
 You must also submit an updated disclosure within 30 days of each occurrence of reimbursed or sponsored travel.

 This requirement excludes any travel that is reimbursed or sponsored by Lehigh University; a U.S. federal, state, or local government agency; a U.S. non-profit institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education in the U.S.